Design your own asymmetrical platter wall using vintage blue and white platters. Creating a unique and eclectic display for your home.

 How do you decorate your dining room with plates?

-Simple Steps to Creating a Blue and White Platter Wall
+How To: Vintage Blue and White Platter Wall

 I experimented with both of these options!